shushcat/tractatus-logico-markdownicus/tractatus-logico-markdownicus.md

 ### 1.21 Any one can either be the case or not be the case, and everything else remain the same.

-# 2 What is the case, the fact, is the existence of atomic facts.
+# 2 What is the case, the fact, is the existence of atomic facts. {.unnumbered}

 ## 2.0 (empty)